a2htray/a2htray.github.io/content/posts/go-hugo-wowchemy-academic-website/index.md

  - Wowchemy
 ---

-Four days ago, I got a requirement to build a academic website for [yunzila~](https://github.com/jingyunluo).
+Four days ago, I got a requirement to build an academic website for [yunzila~](https://github.com/jingyunluo).
 This reminds me of my previous blog experience.
 Since my blog is built with Hugo, I started to find an academic theme which is designed for Hugo.
 Here is a link to [Hugo themes](https://themes.gohugo.io/), and then I find the [Academic](https://themes.gohugo.io/themes/starter-hugo-academic/) theme developed by [gcushen](https://github.com/gcushen) which meets my needs.